Chester-le-Street: Buses

-Chester-le-Street's bus services are operated primarily by Go North East and Arriva North East; routes connect the town with Newcastle, Durham, Middlesbrough and Seaham.
+Chester-le-Street's bus services are operated primarily by Go North East and Arriva North East; routes connect the town with Newcastle-upon-Tyne, Durham, Middlesbrough and Seaham.

 The town is the original home of The Northern General Transport Company, which has since grown into Go North East; it operated from the Picktree Lane Depot until 2023 when it was demolished.
 It also pioneered the use of Minilink bus services in the North East in 1985.

 Roads

 Front Street first carried the A1 road, between London and Edinburgh, through the town.
 A bypass was built in the 1950s, which still exists today as the A167.
 The bypass road itself was partly bypassed by, and partly incorporated in, the A1(M) motorway in the 1970s.

-The northern end of Front Street was once the start of the A6127, which is the road that would continue through Birtley, Gateshead and eventually over the Tyne Bridge; it become the A6127(M) central motorway in Newcastle upon Tyne.
+The northern end of Front Street was once the start of the A6127, which is the road that would continue through Birtley, Gateshead and eventually over the Tyne Bridge; it become the A6127(M) central motorway in Newcastle-upon-Tyne.
 However, when the Gateshead-Newcastle Western Bypass of the A1(M) was opened, many roads in this area were renumbered; they followed the convention that roads originating between single digit A roads take their first digit from the single digit A road in an anticlockwise direction from their point of origin.
 Newcastle Road, which was formerly designated A1, is now unclassified.
 The A6127 was renamed the A167.
-Car traffic is now banned from the northern part of Front Street and it is restricted to buses, cyclists and delivery vehicles.
+Car traffic is now banned from the northern part of Front Street; it is restricted to buses, cyclists and delivery vehicles.